Neither CashBlog nor its writers are financial advisors. Nothing published on our website is financial advice. Our articles are strictly educational.

 If you want to put your money in an account where you can easily access it and write checks or withdraw cash from an ATM, then you typically set up a bank account.

 If, on the other hand, you want to put your money in an account that allows you to buy stocks, then you need a brokerage account.
 It might seem like a foreign term if you’re a beginner, but it’s just the terminology used to describe an account that can buy and sell stocks.
+Most brokerage accounts have stock trading apps, and that might sound like more familiar terminology to most people.

 There are many brokerage accounts out there that are free to set up.
 You can choose one from our list of the best stock trading platforms.